MadeInShineA/303.1-semester-project/README.md

 This repo contains the content of my semester project done in the 303.1 - Semester project course

+## TODO

+- [ ] Create a barebones report with a gantt diagram
+- [ ] Start working on the presentation
+  - [ ] Impact slide
+- [ ] Do the exclusion predict test
+- [ ] Understand the predict function better and why it seems to behave strangely regarding scale

 ## Daily diary

 ### 24.11.2025